Conveniently located to serve Seattle, Kirkland, Bellevue, and Redmond

 After surgery, a cast is worn across the bridge of the nose for five days.
-For a short time after surgery you may experience puffiness, a dull headache, swelling and bruising, bleeding or stuffiness.
+For a short time after surgery you may experience puffiness, a dull headache, swelling and bruising, bleeding, or stuffiness.
 Contact lenses can be worn immediately after surgery, but glasses are to be taped to your forehead or propped on your cheeks for up to six weeks.
 Recovery time ranges from five to seven days.

 Rhinoplasties can straighten a crooked nose, reduce a large hump, or even augment a ‘flat’ nose.
 Sometimes they can also help restore adequate airflow in order to improve nasal breathing and a sense of smell.
 Discussion with your surgeon regarding explicit expectations is key to achieving a harmonious end result.
-Initial results are seen immediately upon removal of the dressing, and will significantly improve as swelling subsides over the two weeks.
-The nose will continue to become more and more refined over the course of the next three to six months and the healing tissues mature.
+Initial results are seen immediately upon the removal of the dressing, and will significantly improve as swelling subsides over the two weeks.
+The nose will continue to become more and more refined over the course of the next three to six months as the healing tissues mature.

 Though rare, post-operative complications from any surgical procedure are possible.
 They may include infection, bleeding, blood clots, and poor healing (including scarring), all of which may require further surgery.